 At least three members must be present to ensure the quorum of the Committee.
-Of these three, two must be independent members.
+Of these three, two must be independent members one of whom should be the Committee Chair or Vice-Chair.

-Frequency of meetings
+6.2 Frequency of meetings

 Meetings shall be held no less than quarterly and otherwise as the committee chair deems necessary and consistent with the health board's annual plan of board business.